What do you expect your Listing Agent to do?

 The local MLS, ARMLS for metro-Phoenix, is the primary means for doing that.

-Of course, the descriptions, photos, videos, etc., are syndicated by ARMLS to many Internet real estate websites.
-And the listing agent may employ the means to syndicate these materials to additional real estate websites.
-So home shoppers in other communities and states are also going to see these materials and are eventually going to contact a local Realtor® for information or access, typically with criteria in addition reference to specific properties.
+The descriptions, photos, videos, etc., are syndicated by ARMLS to many Internet real estate websites.
+And the listing agent may employ other means to syndicate these materials to additional real estate websites.
+So home shoppers in other communities and states are also going to see these materials and eventually contact a local Realtor® for information and/or access.

 Quality of Listing Presentation